llvm/llvm-project/clang/docs/UsersManual.rst

       -fsanitize-address-use-after-scope
                               Enable use-after-scope detection in AddressSanitizer
       -fsanitize-address-use-odr-indicator
-                              Enable ODR indicator globals to avoid false ODR violation reports in partially sanitized programs at the cost of an increase in binary size
+                              Enable ODR indicator globals to avoid false ODR violation reports in partially sanitized programs at the cost of an increase in binary size -fsanitize-blacklist=<value>
-      -fsanitize-blacklist=<value>
                               Path to blacklist file for sanitizers
-      -fsanitize-cfi-cross-dso
+      -fsanitize-cfi-canonical-jump-tables
+                              Make the jump table addresses canonical in the symbol table -fsanitize-cfi-cross-dso
                               Enable control flow integrity (CFI) checks for cross-DSO calls.
       -fsanitize-cfi-icall-generalize-pointers